 To develop these problem-prevention methods, I always recommend a brainstorming session with people from different functional groups working on the same project, or interviewing someone who has worked on a different, but similar project.
 Rather than spending hours trying to decide how to proceed, once you’d start explaining your problems to someone else, or start listening to others sharing their experience, the solution and your next steps can suddenly become obvious.
 The simple act of discussion triggers ideas.
 All of that extra brainpower can do some amazing things.

-So who in an organization should be in charge of risk management?
+So who in an organization should be in charge of translation management and risk management?
 Does everyone mitigate their own risks?
 Or would this be something that an organization’s quality manager should be in charge of?

 Inna: Large corporations have dedicated risk managers, who are professional and well-trained individuals, who develop and implement the organization’s risk management policy.
 It is their responsibility to identify the risks inherent in their existing business as well as possible new avenues.